varshamoturi/HERA/README.md

 - **data**: [Description of the data folder contents]
 - **node_modules**: [Description of the node_modules folder contents]
-- **public**: [Description of the public folder contents]
-- **.DS_Store**: [Description of the .DS_Store file]
-- **README.md**: This README file.
-- **app.yaml**: [Description of the app.yaml file]
+- **public**: Contains HTML files for login and signup.
+  - **login.html**: HTML file for the login page.
+  - **signup.html**: HTML file for the signup page.

 - **data_gen.py**: [Description of the data_gen.py file]
 - **google_req.py**: [Description of the google_req.py file]
 - **listings.py**: [Description of the listings.py file]
-- **package-lock.json**: [Description of the package-lock.json file]
-- **package.json**: [Description of the package.json file]

 - **server.js**: [Description of the server.js file]

 ## Contributing

-Contributions to HERA are welcome!
-If you have any ideas for improvements or find any issues, please open an issue or submit a pull request.
+Contributions are welcome!
+Open an issue or submit a pull request.

 ## License

-[Include information about the license under which your application is released, if applicable.]
+[Include license information]

 ## Contact

-For questions or support, please contact [your contact information].
+For questions or support, contact [your information].

 ---

-Feel free to customize this template to better fit your application's specific needs!
+Feel free to adjust the section headings or content as needed!